A-Breeze/premierconverter/DEV_README.md

 ## Future ideas
 Backlog of all possible ideas, big or small, high priority or low.

-### Known issues
-- When you set `force_overwrite=True` to write data into an existing worksheet, only values in the affected cells are replaced.
-So, if there are values in any other cells prior to running the app, they *remain* after the data has been written.
-Presumably it would be more desirable to clear values from the entire sheet (but not to delete it, in case there are formulae relying on it).

 ### Additional functionality
-- Allow the default of `output_sheet_name` to be the *first* sheet in the workbook (i.e. guaranteed to exist for existing workbooks), rather than `Sheet1`.
-This avoids the situation where the user is expecting to overwrite a one-sheet workbook, but the sheet is not called `Sheet1`.
-- Validate that the first column of the raw data (which goes in to form the `Ref_num` index) contains ordered, unique values.
 - Validation checks on the consistency of premium values against what is expected.

 ### UI